 Have you ever wondered why you see the ads you see?
-With over 2.2 billion active users, Facebook has built an empire that's used relentlessly to share media with the world using different devices.
+With over 2.2 billion active users, Facebook has built an empire that's being used relentlessly to share media through different devices.
 To reach and connect these people, businesses and organizations use Facebook Ad's platform to share relevant content and products to those who are most likely be interested in the Facebook family of apps and services.

-Advertisers are provided with numerous Facebook AD tools to discover and generate users based on there interests (liking a page or a post).
+Advertisers are provided with numerous Facebook AD tools to discover and generate users based on their interests (ex: liking a page or a post).
 But this process of selecting random users just based on interests has limited the businesses in expanding their presence.
-By introducing topic-based discovery, advertisers can use data from what people are saying/sharing about events, brands, subjects, and activities and make better decisions to market across Facebook app family.
+By introducing topic-based discovery, advertisers could use data from what people are saying/sharing about habits, events, brands, subjects, and activities and make better decisions to market across Facebook app family.

 Discovering topics across 2.2 billion active users on Facebook, marketers were in need of a tool that can easily be used and understood.
-Within one week of my internship I have worked with three AD teams to understand marketers/advertisers to create different flows ranging from context, news feed, images, posts, pages and activity (like, share and comment).
+Within one week of my time at Facebook, I have worked with three AD teams to understand marketers/advertisers to create different flows ranging from context, news feed, images, posts, pages and activity (ex: like share and comment).

 To generate relevant topics based on the relationship between data sets is achieved through comparing the first data set to the second using "or" "and" relation to a provide final data set that is relevant and useful out of billions of activities.